-Unless watering is by drip irrigation or through a hand held hose with a Positive Action Shut Off Nozzle, tThe following watering schedule shall apply:
+Unless watering is by drip irrigation or through a hand-held hose with a Positive Action Shut-Off Nozzle, tThe following watering schedule shall apply:

 - 1. All Sites that require irrigation shall water after 5 p.m. or before 9 a.m. on Saturdays and Wednesdays only. - 2.
-Sprinkler irrigation overseen by a professional gardener or landscaper who is available on Site may occur between 9 a.m. and 5 p.m., but shall not exceed two watering days per week. - 3.
-Non-sprinkler water efficient irrigation managed by a Smart Controller.
+Sprinkler iIrrigation overseen by a professional gardener or landscaper who is available on Site may occur between 9 a.m. and 5 p.m., but shall not exceed a total of two watering days per week. - 3.
+Non-sprinkler water efficient irrigation managed by a properly set Smart Controller shall be allowed. - 4.
+Hand watering with a hose shall require a quick acting Positive Action Shut-Off Nozzle.

-Section Six: Publication and Application
+Section Seven: Publication and Application